mamisaki/MDMR_fMRI/README.md

-# Multidimensional Distance Matrix Regression (MDMR) analysis
+# Multidimensional Distance Matrix Regression (MDMR) analysis for fMRI

 Please cite the study below when you used this script.